EsotericSoftware/spine-runtimes/spine-ue4/README.md

 The Spine Runtimes are developed with the intent to be used with data exported from Spine.
 By purchasing Spine, `Section 2` of the [Spine Software License](https://esotericsoftware.com/files/license.txt) grants the right to create and distribute derivative works of the Spine Runtimes.

+## 3rd Party Licenses

+spine-ue4 includes a copy of [UE4 Runtime Mesh Component](https://github.com/Koderz/UE4RuntimeMeshComponent) by Chris Conway (Koderz), licensed under the [MIT license](https://github.com/Koderz/UE4RuntimeMeshComponent/blob/master/LICENSE).

 ## Spine version

 spine-ue4 works with data exported from Spine 3.4.02.

 spine-ue4 supports all Spine features.

+spine-ue4 does not support multiply and screen blending. spine-ue4 does not support pre-multiplied alpha atlases.

 ## Usage
-1. Create a new Unreal Engine project.
+1. Create a new Unreal Engine code project.
+You don't need to write C++, but the code project is needed for the plugin to compile.
 See the [Unreal Engine documentation](https://docs.unrealengine.com/latest/INT/) or have a look at the example in this repository.
 2. Download the Spine Runtimes source using git (`git clone https://github.com/esotericsoftware/spine-runtimes`) or download it [as a zip](https://github.com/EsotericSoftware/spine-runtimes/archive/master.zip)
 3. Copy the `Plugins` folder from this directory to your new project's root directory.
 4. Copy the `spine-c` folder from this repositories root directory to your project's `Plugins/SpinePlugin/Sources/SpinePlugin/Public/` directory.